Tilosmsh/jet_homework/README.md

 ## Contact
 For any further inquiries, you can reach out via my email.

-Thank you for visiting my project!
+Thank you for visiting our project!